Harshch42/Farm-Buddy/README.md

 ## Technologies Used

-- Next.js: A React framework for frontend development
+- Next.js: A React framework for frontend development.
-- Express.js: A Node.js web application framework for backend development
+- Express.js: A Node.js web application framework for backend development.
-- Flask: A micro web framework for Python used for backend services
+- Flask: A micro web framework for Python used for backend services.
-- Convolutional Neural Network (CNN): Used for crop disease detection
+- Convolutional Neural Network (CNN): Used for crop disease detection.
-- Random Forest: Utilized for crop recommendation based on weather features
+- Random Forest: Utilized for crop recommendation based on weather features.

 ## Features